aimms/how-to/Articles/585/585-development-architecture.rst

-Development architecture of an AIMMS Service
+Development Architecture of an AIMMS Service
 ==============================================

 The development of an AIMMS service is based on the usual client-server architecture: